 Do not administer concurrently with steroidal, other nonsteroidal anti-inflammatory drugs or with anti-coagulant agents.

 Concomitant use of NSAIDs with aminoglycoside antimicrobials in very young animals may result in renal toxicity.

-Swine: Treated animals must not be slaughtered for use in food for at least 5 days after the latest treatment with this drug.
+- Treated animals must not be slaughtered for use in food for at least 20 days for cattle, 5 days for swine and 11 days for sheep after the latest treatment with this drug.

 Adverse ReactionsTransient, slight injection site swellings may occasionally be seen following subcutaneous injection and intravenous injection.

 In very rare cases, anaphylactoid reactions may occur and should be treated symptomatically.

 Meloxicam is a nonsteroidal anti-inflammatory drug (NSAID) of the oxicam class which acts by inhibition of prostaglandin synthesis, thereby exerting anti-inflammatory, analgesic and anti-pyretic properties.
 Meloxicam also has anti-endotoxic properties because it has been shown to inhibit production of thromboxane B2 induced by E. coli endotoxin administration in calves.

 Toxicology: The acute oral toxicity (LD50) of meloxicam assessed in rats, mini-pigs, mice and rabbits was >80 mg/kg, 1600 mg/kg, 470 mg/kg and 320 mg/kg, respectively.
 Repeated dose toxicity studies in rats, mice and mini-pigs demonstrated that the primary target organs for toxicity were the gastrointestinal tract (pyloric, duodenal and small intestine ulceration) and kidneys (scarring, necrosis and pyelonephritis).